 The gut is under heavy circadian regulation, and circadian disruption can cause a number of problems when it comes to gut function.
 Fortunately, many of these issues can be corrected through modifying your behavior.
-Whether you're talking about SIBO, IBS, IBD, gastroparesis, or any of the number of functional gut disorders out there, a lot … Continue reading 10 ways optimizing circadian rhythms can help fix the gut
+Whether you're talking about SIBO, IBS, IBD, gastroparesis, or any of the number of functional gut disorders out there, all can … Continue reading 10 ways optimizing circadian rhythms can help fix the gut

 Synopsis In this episode of the podcast I cover the ins and outs of optimizing blood gluccoe regulation.
 Perhaps no factor is more important to optimizing gut health and promoting a healthy lifespan(healthspan) more than proper blood glucose regulation.
 Unfortunately if you live in the US, chances are quite good that yours is bad, and … Continue reading Optimizing Blood Glucose Regulation

 A study published last week showed that 4 days of a fasting mimicking diet(FMD) partially reversed inflammatory bowel disease-related pathology in mice.
 Repeated cycles of the fasting mimicking diet decreased intestinal inflammatory and immune markers while increasing markers of tissue regeneration.
 Of course this may pique the interest of people suffering from IBD, but it's … Continue reading The fasting mimicking diet for IBD?
 Here’s what you need to know…